thomas6m/OpenShift-4.7.2/README.md

 	   	OS image - https://www.pfsense.org/download/     --> AMD64(64-bit) & DVD Image (ISO) installer

-                Boot the server & accept all the default option
+                Boot the server & accept all the default options

                 Once server is up, login to console with https://192.168.1.1